-Each element of the #:modules argument mod-list is a two-item list, where the first item is a prefix for the module name, and the second item is a module path datum (that's in the format understood by the default module name resolver).
+Each element of the #:modules argument mod-list is a two- or three-item list, where the first item is a prefix for the module name, and the second item is a module path datum (that's in the format understood by the default module name resolver), and the third is a list of submodule names to be included if they are available.
 The prefix can be a symbol, #f to indicate no prefix, or #t to indicate an auto-generated prefix.
-For example, embeds the module m from the file "m.ss", without prefixing the name of the module; the literal-sexpr argument to go with the above might be '(require m).
+For example, embeds the module m from the file "m.rkt", without prefixing the name of the module; the literal-sexpr argument to go with the above might be '(require m).
+When submodules are available and included, the submodule is given a name by symbol-appending the write form of submodule path to the enclosing module's name.

-'((#f "m.ss"))
+'((#f "m.rkt"))